janheindejong/urlstalker-api/README.md

 - FastAPI and OpenAPI for creating the API for the user to register and manage the URLs
 - SQLlite database for storing URLs, stored
-- SQLAlchemy for ORM / manual
+- SQLAlchemy for ORM
-- Separate application for executing the requests / separate thread?
+- Separate application for executing the requests

+# Notes

+For typehinting with SQLAlchemy to work properly, you need to add the stubs like so: `poetry add sqlalchemy[mypy]`